ryuugana/kanan-mabipro/README.md

 ## Build requirements
 * Visual Studio 2017

-## Usage
-Put dsound.dll and patches.json into your MabiPro folder.
-Press the Insert button in game to enable and disable mods.

 ## This project is still a work in progress
 I may periodically release official binaries for those who don't want to build the project themselves.